Translate This Page

-This is NOT one we destroyed earlier, this EBL 99 is scrap, as we can't repair it and unlikely the factory will either :
+This is NOT one we destroyed earlier, this EBL 99 is scrap, as we can't repair it as the entire Schaudt charger PCB has been removed, unlikely the factory will either :

 This most likely cost around £90 for the 1990's designed Zig charger, plus an awful lot of time.
 In man hours and parts, most likely around £200 total?
 Yet the Zig add-on charger struggles to deliver 10amps and only at 13.5v.
 It will take forever to charge up 2 decent Motorhome batteries.

 It is so inferior to the factory original it is likely to lead to premature battery decline.